jessegmeyerlab/proteomics-tutorial/manuscript.md

 In general, for a mere protein identification mostly trypsin is the choice due to the reasons aforementioned.
 However, alternative enzymes can facilitate _de novo_ assembly when the genomic data information is limited in the public database repositories [@pmid:31615963; @pmid:30622160; @pmid:29990557; @doi:10.1016/j.actatropica.2022.106324; @DOI:10.1021/pr400173d].
 Use of multiple proteases for proteome digestion also can improve the sensitivity and accuracy of protein quantification [@PMID:30336047].
+Moreover, by providing an increased peptide diversity, the use of multiple proteases can expand sequence coverage and increase the probability of finding peptides which are unique to single proteins [@DOI:10.1021/acs.jproteome.9b00330; @DOI:10.1074/mcp.M113.034710; @DOI:10.1155/2014/960902].
+A multi-protease approach can also improve the identification of N-Termini and signal peptides for small proteins [@DOI:10.1021/acs.jproteome.1c00115].
+Overall, integrating multiple-protease data can increase the number of proteins identified [@DOI:10.3390/ijms20225630; @DOI:10.1074/mcp.M113.035170], the number of identified post-translational modifications detected [@DOI:10.1021/acs.jproteome.9b00330; @DOI:10.1016/j.celrep.2015.05.029; @DOI:10.1074/mcp.M113.034710] and decrease the ambiguity of the protein group list [@DOI:10.1021/acs.jproteome.9b00330].

-Lysyl endopeptidase (Lys-C) obtained from  _Lysobacter enzymogenesis_ is a serine protease invloved in cleaving carboxyl terminus of Lys [@PMID:6359954, @PMID:25823410].
+Lysyl endopeptidase (Lys-C) obtained from  _Lysobacter enzymogenesis_ is a serine protease involved in cleaving carboxyl terminus of Lys [@PMID:6359954, @PMID:25823410].
-Like trypsin, the optimum pH required for its activity is from pH 7-9.
+Like trypsin, the optimum pH range required for its activity is from 7 to 9.
 A major advantage of Lys-C is its resistance to denaturing agents, including 8 M urea - a chaotrope commonly used to denature proteins _prior_ to digestion [@PMID:27123950].
 Trypsin is less efficient at cleaving Lys than Arg, which could limit the quality of quantitation from tryptic peptides.
-Hence, to achieve complete protein digestion with minimal missed cleavages, Lys-C is often used in simultaneously with trypsin digestion [@PMID:23017020].
+Hence, to achieve complete protein digestion with minimal missed cleavages, Lys-C is often used simultaneously with trypsin digestion [@PMID:23017020].

 Alpha-lytic protease (aLP) is also secreted by the soil bacterial _Lysobacter enzymogenesis_ [@PMID:3053694].
 Wild-type aLP (WaLP) and an active site mutant of aLP, M190A (MaLP), have been used to expand proteome coverage [@DOI:10.1074/mcp.m113.034710].
 Based on observed peptide sequences from yeast proteome digestion, WaLP showed a specificity for small aliphatic amino acids like alanine, valine, and glycine, but also threonine and serine.
-MaLP showed a specificity for slightly larger amino acids like methionine, phenylalanine, and surprisingly, a preference for leucine over isoleucine.
+MaLP showed specificity for slightly larger amino acids like methionine, phenylalanine, and surprisingly, a preference for leucine over isoleucine.
 The specificity of WaLP for threonine enabled the first method for mapping endogenous human SUMO sites [@PMID:29079793].

 Glutamyl peptidase I, commonly known as Glu-C or V8 protease, is a serine protease obtained from _Staphyloccous aureus_ [@PMID:4627743].
-Glu-C cleaves at the C-terimus of glutamate, but also after aspartate [@PMID:4627743; @PMID:26748652].
+Glu-C cleaves at the C-terminus of glutamate, but also after aspartate [@PMID:4627743; @PMID:26748652].

 Peptidyl-Asp metallopeptidase, commonly known as Asp-N, is a metalloprotease obtained from _Pseudomonas fragi_ [@PMID:2669754].
 Asp-N catalyzes the hydrolysis of peptide bonds at the N-terminal of aspartate residues.
-The optimum activity of this enzyme is between pH 4 and 9.
+The optimum activity of this enzyme occurs at a pH range between 4 and 9.
 As with any metalloprotease, chelators like EDTA should be avoided for digestion buffers when using Asp-N.
 Studies also suggest that Asp-N cleaves at the amino terminus of glutamate when a detergent is present in the proteolysis buffer [@PMID:2669754].
 Asp-N often leaves many missed cleavages [@PMID:27123950].